emilk/Configuru/README.md

 cfg["hello"] = 42;
 ```

 `Expected object, got uninitialized.
-Did you forget to call Config::object()?`
+Did you forget to call Config::object()?`.
+The first line should read `Config cfg = Config::object();`.

 ``` C++
 Config cfg;
 cfg.push_back("hello");
 ```

 `Expected array, got uninitialized.
-Did you forget to call Config::array()?`
+Did you forget to call Config::array()?`.
+The first line should read `Config cfg = Config::array();`.

 Unused keys
 -------------------------------------------------------------------------------
 Configuru has a novel mechanism for detecting subtle typos in object keys.
-Let say you have a Config that looks like this:
+Suppose you have a Config that looks like this:

 	{
 		"colour": "red",